logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-web-and-ria-applications/testing-web-applications/automated-web-testing-with-non-webdriver/supported-safari-macos-actions/_index.md

 ---
-title: "Supported Safari macOS actions"
+title: "List of supported Safari macOS actions"
 linktitle: "List of supported Safari macOS actions"
 description: "Built-in actions supported by TestArchitect for testing in the Safari on macOS platform."
 weight: 8